Updated COVID-19 Vaccines (Bivalent Boosters)

 People 5 and over who have completed a Pfizer primary vaccine series or received a booster dose at least 2 months ago.

-Individuals 6 months and older who have completed a Moderna primary series can received an updated Moderna booster two months later.
+Individuals 6 months and older who have completed a Moderna primary series can receive an updated Moderna booster two months later.

 The updated COVID-19 vaccine was designed specifically to target Omicron subvariants – the dominant strains currently circulating in the U.S.

-The updated vacccine, or bivalent booster, is called "bivalent" because it protects against both the original virus that causes COVID-19 and the Omicron variants BA.4 and BA.5.
+The updated vaccine, or bivalent booster, is called "bivalent" because it protects against both the original virus that causes COVID-19 and the Omicron variants BA.4 and BA.5.

 Previous vaccines and boosters are called "monovalent" because they were only designed to protect against the original virus that causes COVID-19.